-To define the media interfaces on the Avaya SBCE, navigate to Device Specific Settings → Media Interface from the menu on the left hand side.
+To define the media interfaces on the Avaya SBCE, navigate to Device Specific Settings → Media Interface in the UC-Sec Control Center menu on the left hand side.
 Details of the RTP and SRTP port ranges for the internal and external media streams are entered here.
 The IP addresses for media can be the same as those used for signalling.